 Requirements When Buying a Property:

-We will need your completed disclosures in order to activate your MLS listing.
+We will need your completed disclosures in order to activate your MLS listing, which costs just a one-time fee of $95.
 You can upload the disclosures when creating your MLS listing and we will add them as attachments to your MLS listing.
 Buyer agents will have them signed and included with any offer.

 When Should I Provide These Disclosures?